Mental Health Facilities Oakland, CA

 Adolescent Treatment Centers Inc Dba Thunder Road

-Adolescent Treatment Centers Inc Dba Thunder Road is a mental health facility in Oakland, CA, located at 390 40th Street, in the 94609 zip code.
+Adolescent Treatment Centers Inc Dba Thunder Road is a mental health clinic in Oakland, CA, located at 390 40th Street, in the 94609 zip code.
 Adolescent Treatment Centers Inc Dba Thunder Road provides outpatient treatment and residential treatment.
-Adolescent Treatment Centers Inc Dba Thunder Road provides psychotropic medication, behavior modification and individual psychotherapy to children / adolescents.
-Adolescent Treatment Centers Inc Dba Thunder Road also supports LGBT, people with PTSD and people requiring dual diagnosis treatment.
-Some other services available at Adolescent Treatment Centers Inc Dba Thunder Road include psychosocial rehabilitation services, assertive community treatment and case management.
+Adolescent Treatment Centers Inc Dba Thunder Road offers trauma therapy, cognitive behavioral therapy and behavior modification to children / adolescents.
+Adolescent Treatment Centers Inc Dba Thunder Road also supports clients referred from the court/judicial system, people with trauma and people with PTSD.
+More services at Adolescent Treatment Centers Inc Dba Thunder Road include assertive community treatment, case management and psychosocial rehabilitation services.

 Learn More